New LLC Law & Its Impact

 Amending Operating Agreements

 Further complicating matters is the new default provision regarding amending existing operating agreement.
-If the operating agreement is silent on the issue, the new law provides that unanimous consent by all members is required to amend an operating agreement.
+If the operating agreement is silent on the issue, the new law requires unanimous consent by all members to amend an operating agreement.

 The most significant change is the new law drastically limits operating agreements with respect to the elimination or alteration of fiduciary duties.
-Modification of the fiduciary duties must be explicitly stated in the operating agreement with the informed consent of all members and members cannot unreasonably alter the duty of care.
+The operating agreement must explicitly state the fiduciary duty modifications with the informed consent of all members.
+Members cannot unreasonably alter the duty of care.

 These are only some of the new changes to California limited liability company law.
 Existing